sensu/sensu-chef/TESTING.md

 ```

 This tests a number of different suites, some of which require special credentials or virtual machine configurations.
 Please see the caveats and known issues below for additional details.

+### Local development tools

+The project includes tools like Rubocop and Foodcritic to help with uniformity and quality of code changes.
+Because these tools presently report a number of existing violations, they are not enabled as part of our automatic testing as of this writing.
+During local development it is recommended that you run `bundle exec guard` to automatically test your changes using these tools.

 ### Caveats and known issues